Gitonos/GitonOs/Readme.md

 > _We are selling our software compartments to our partner in Jamaica *_

 > _We have only legal attributes and will only merge into Jamaica!_

+> _We have builded this to merge into colony Jamaica!_